winglang/wing/docs/docs/02-concepts/04-tests.md

 }
 ```

-And running the test on the simulator
+You can execute the test on the simulator using the following command:

 ```sh
 % wing test example.w --target sim
 pass ─ example.wsim » root/env0/test:abs